Spanish GP: Hamilton fastest ahead of Bottas in 2nd practice - WHIZ News

 The championship leader finished .287 ahead of Bottas, who had been quicker than Hamilton earlier in first practice.
 Red Bull’s Max Verstappen again looks the only driver capable of challenging the dominant Mercedes and he placed third in both sessions, closing the time gap slightly in the afternoon.

+“I think it’s going to be a very tough race,” said Hamilton, whose run of three straight wins was ended by Verstappen last Sunday at Silverstone.

-Verstappen has leapfrogged Bottas into second place in the standings after winning last Sunday’s race at Silverstone with a commanding drive.
-Verstappen sealed a ninth career win, helped by Mercedes struggling with its tires amid surprisingly high heat in England.
+Verstappen’s win there leapfrogged him over Bottas into second place in the standings after taking the victory with a commanding drive.
+Verstappen’s ninth career win, however, was helped by Mercedes struggling with its tires amid surprisingly high heat in England.

 The track temperature was higher in the afternoon sun of Spain and, after about 30 minutes of the second session, the tires on the Mercedes started to show some signs of wear.